 Practical examinations are not covered in the above price:

-A LAPL medical certificate is required before flying solo which can be obtained from your own GP or a Civil Aviation Authority (CAA) authorised aero-medical examiner.
+A UK Pilot Medical Declaration (PMD) is required for the licence, however it is Club policy to have a Class 2 medical before flying Club aircraft solo, which can be obtained from a Civil Aviation Authority (CAA) authorised aero-medical examiner.
 Most medicals are straightforward and anyone of average health should pass the medical without any difficulties.
-Costs vary but expect to pay around £130.
+Costs vary but expect to pay around £170.
 A list of local medical examiners will be provided by your instructor.

 Further Training

-The Light Aircraft Pilots Licence allows you to fly an aircraft during daylight hours in reasonably good weather within the limits of Visual Flight Rules (VFR).
+The National Private Pilots Licence allows you to fly an aircraft during daylight hours in reasonably good weather within the limits of Visual Flight Rules (VFR).
 To allow you to fly in more challenging conditions, the licence can be upgraded, so you might want to then consider:

 The latest from the Club